A New Journey Ahead

 Figure 3

-Input: the descriptor xx and label yy for each training sample (about 5k positive and 5k negative)
+Input: the descriptor and label for each training sample (about 5k positive and 5k negative)

-Output: a strong classifier h(x)h(x) consists of TT weak classifiers ht(x)h_t(x) from TT features
+Output: a strong classifier consists of weak classifiers from features

 This step is to train a classification function using the feature set (a set of Haar-like feature masks with different sizes, patterns, and locations all over the images) and a training set of positive and negative images (no less than 5,000 24x24 faces and 5,000 24x24 non-faces).
 The illustration below can help build a good understanding quickly.